kleber-swf/unity-bitmap-font-creator/README.md

 ## How to use it
 Select a texture, set the [options](#options) accondingly and hit _Create_.
 It will create a _Material_ and a _Font Settings_ asset with the same name as the texture and in the same folder.

+Make sure your texture has the _Read/Write_ enabled inside its properties.

 Because of some [limitation](#limitations), it'll not set the _Line Spacing_ field.
 If you need support to multi-line text, set it on the generated Font Settings file.

 ## Options